-Under the direction of President Pestello, the Office of the Vice President for Research has developed a Five Year Growth Plan to build the university’s research enterprise into one that reflects the transformative work of our faculty.
+Under the direction of President Pestello, the Office of the Vice President for Research has developed a Research Growth Plan to build the university’s research enterprise into one that reflects the transformative work of our faculty.

 This plan is divided into three sections, which can be viewed below.
-In the spirit of transparency and accountability, the Office of the Vice President for Research will update this page periodically to show what has been done thus far in making this vision a reality.
-Additionally, the vice president for research regularly updates the campus community on the University's progress toward these goals.
-The latest of these messages are accessible here.
+In the spirit of transparency and accountability, the Office of the Vice President for Research provides regular updates to the campus community to show what has been done thus far in making this vision a reality.

 1. Double the research enterprise at Saint Louis University from $50 million to $100 million.